harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 >
 > Like recently, this American tourist came up to me, and he's like,
 >
-> Yo, what's up, man?
-Harry Fox in the house.
+> "Yo, what's up, Harry Fox?
+But Harry Fox what, man?"
 >
-> Yo, what's up, Harry Fox?
-But Harry Fox what, man?
+> I'm like, "What?"
 >
-> I'm like, what?
-He's like, exactly, Harry Fox what?
+> He's like, "Exactly, Harry Fox what?"
 >
-> And I'm like, okay, I can throw him off with some adverbs.
+> And I'm like, "OK, I can throw him off with some adverbs, Harry Fux, hopefully."
 >
-> Harry Fox, hopefully.
+> "Harry Fox occasionally."
 >
-> Harry Fox occasionally.
+> "Harry Fox enthusiastically."
 >
-> Harry Fox enthusiastically.
->
-> But he was like, no, man, no.
+> But he was like, "No, man, no. Harry Fox goats, man.
->
-> Harry Fox goats, man.
 Harry Fox chickens.
-Harry Fox tigers.
+Harry Fox tigers."
 >
-> Now, I'm pretty sure that in the whole history of mankind,
+> Now I'm pretty sure that in the whole history of mankind,
 >
 > no one has ever successfully fucked a tiger.
 >
-> And it made me realize that there is actually a whole category of unfuckable
+> And it made me realize that there is actually a whole category of unfuckable animals.
 >
-> animals.
->
 > Like hippos, for example.
 >
-> You know, like Enrico.
+> Like Enrico.
+You may get up behind a hippo and be like,
 >
-> You may get up behind a hippo and be like,
+> "That is a cute ass on a hippo."
 >
-> That is a cute ass on that hippo.
+> Don't do it, Enrico, because hippos, they are the most dangerous land mammals.
 >
-> Don't do it, Enrico.
->
-> Don't do it, Enrico.
->
-> Don't do it, Enrico.
->
-> Because hippos, they are the most dangerous land mammals.
->
 > They kill about 500 people every year.
 >
-> Or, you know, elephants.
+> Or elephants.
+Elephants, because it's just too high up.
 >
-> Elephants, because it's just too high up.
+> You just can't reach.
 >
-> You know, you just can't reach.
->
 > Of course, if the mind isn't looking, you could probably fuck a baby elephant.
 >
-> All right, I'm just finding your level, okay?
+> I'm just finding your level, OK?
 >
-> I'm getting that you're okay with bestiality, but not pedophile bestiality.
+> I'm getting that you're OK with bestiality, but not pedophile bestiality.
 >
 > I'm trying to tune the set.
 >
-> So, I'm having a little bit of a problem in my life right now.
+> So I'm having a bit of a problem in my life right now.
 >
-> Because, honestly, if I can share this with you, it's been a long time since I've
+> Because, honestly, if I can share this with you, it's been a long time since I've had sex.
 >
-> had sex.
->
 > Put your hands up if you haven't had sex in a long time.
 >
-> Do you need me to define long time?
+> Do you need me to define "long time" like more than 60 seconds?
 >
-> Like more than 60 seconds?
+> This lady's going, "I hadn't realized that I was coming to the zero nymphomaniac synopsis."
 >
-> This lady is getting...
+> That's great with you.
+We'll have something that connects you.
 >
-> I hadn't realized that I was coming to the zero.
+> So maybe to help you understand a little bit of the condition I'm in.
 >
-> I'm sure if nymphomaniacs are not listening to me, it's great that you all have
+> When you haven't had sex in a long time, it's kind of like you're hallucinating.
 >
-> something that connects you.
+> Because you could be walking down the street and you see a couple of dogs.
 >
-> Well, so, maybe to help you understand a little bit of the condition I'm in.
->
-> You know, like when you haven't had sex in a long time, it's kind of like you're
->
-> hallucinating.
->
-> Because, you know, you could be walking down the street and you see a couple of
->
-> dogs.
->
 > And they're sniffing each other's asses.
 >
-> And you look at them and you think, I wish that was me.
+> And you look at them and you think, "I wish that was me."
 >
-> Or you go into the middle and you smell an axion of watermelon.
+> Or you go into Miro and you smell an action of watermelon.
 >
 > You get like one hand on that watermelon.
 >
 > Maybe two.
 >
-> And bam, it's like you're in a new dimension.
+> And bam!
+It's like you're in a new dimension.
 >
 > It's just you and that watermelon.
+It's getting hot.
 >
-> It's getting hot.
->
 > It's getting steamy.
+You're oblivious to all the people.
 >
-> You're oblivious to all the people.
+> And then you hear this, "You're a man!
+Shame on you!"
 >
-> And then you hear this,
->
-> You're my man, shame on you.
->
 > And you look and there's an old lady.
 >
-> And she's about to hit you with her handbag.
+> And she's about to hit you with that handbag.
 >
-> And you think, she's nice.
+> And you think, "She's nice."
 >
-> But, you know, it actually, it actually gets worse than this.
+> But you know, it actually gets worse than this.
 >
-> Because, you know, recently I got to thinking, like, how do I know, even at
+> Because recently I got to thinking,
 >
-> this age, if I'm any good at sex?
+> How do I know, even at this age, if I'm any good at sex?
 >
-> You know, because I read something that said, to be good at anything, it takes
+> Because I read something that said,
 >
-> 10,000 hours.
+> To be good at anything, it takes 10,000 hours.
 >
 > 10,000 hours is a lot of fucking.
 >
-> I mean, I've done the math.
+> I mean, I've done the maths on this.
 >
-> I've done the math on this, right?
+> Do you know, if you fuck for 24 hours a day for an entire year,
 >
-> And, you know, like, if you fuck for 24 hours a day for an entire year, you're
+> You're only at 8,000 hours.
 >
-> only at 8,000 hours.
+> And this makes me very depressed.
 >
-> You know, and, you know, this makes me very depressed.
+> Because when I come here to a night like tonight,
 >
-> Because when I come here to a night like tonight, and all of you guys are
+> And all of you guys are wasting time to listen to me,
 >
-> wasting time to listen to me,
->
 > I just know that all of you must suck at sex too.
 >
 > We're just a room of nymphomaniacs that suck at sex.
 >
-> It's really...
->
 > It's really terrible.
 >
-> Because, you know, more maths on this, okay?
+> Because, you know, more maths on this.
 >
-> If you live to 70 years old, you need to fuck 10 times a day from the day you
+> If you live to 70 years old,
 >
-> were born until the day you die.
+> You need to fuck 10 times a day,
 >
+> From the day you were born until the day you die.
+>
 > And I know what's worse about that.
 >
-> If it's the idea of newborn babies fucking, or the idea of sex with old people
+> If it's the idea of newborn babies fucking,
 >
-> on the day they're dying.
+> Or the idea of sex with old people,
 >
-> Okay, we're going to talk very dark.
+> On the day they're dying.
 >
-> This guy is very, I don't know, they're thinking about their grandmothers
+> Okay, we've come to a very dark place.
 >
-> having sex right now.
+> They're thinking about their grandmothers having sex right now.
 >
 > That's a very awkward image.
 >
-> But, you know, at some point, probably at this point, someone here is thinking,
+> But, you know, at some point,
 >
+> Probably at this point, someone here is thinking,
+>
 > I just don't believe this.
 >
-> Like, I know I'm good at sex.
+> I know I'm good at sex.
 >
-> Like Enrique, for example.
+> Enrique, for example.
 >
-> He's like, with a name like that, of course I am good at sex.
+> With a name like that, of course I am good at sex.
 >
 > Enrique, I'm sorry to break this to you.
 >